How it works

 Stopping the use of sertraline

-Stopping this medicine quickly, or reducing the dose too much at once, may cause uncomfortable symptoms.
+Stopping this medicine quickly, or reducing the dose too much at once, may cause uncomfortable withdrawal symptoms.

 Once you start taking an SSRI, the brain adjusts to having a new level of serotonin around.
 If you stop taking the SSRI all at once, the balance starts to change again.
 You could get some symptoms from the change.